 Early this year we started looking at what was going on in the world and the mega-trends impacting our daily lives.
 Smartphone penetration was exploding.
 Everybody was on Facebook – some 700 million of us worldwide.
 And the global economy was sucking wind, making life miserable for retailers.
 Then we found that one of the most popular items in the retail industry was a gift card.
-In the U.S. alone it’s worth more than $100 billion a year.
+In the US alone it’s worth more than $100 billion a year.
 But not much has happened with it during the past 50 years.
 Paper cards have turned into plastic cards, and that’s about it – and there is still a lot of friction in buying and giving them.
 So, it was clear there was room for real innovation.
-We put all those ingredients together, turned it up-side down and in-side out, and out came Wrapp – a business that disrupts the gift card market in a positive way – actually makes it larger – by making it social, digital and mobile.
+We put all those ingredients together, turned it up-side down and in-side out, and out came Wrapp – a business that disrupts the gift card market in a positive way, and actually makes it larger – by making it social, digital and mobile.

 What makes Wrapp unique or better than other gift services out there?

 A couple of years ago Facebook revolutionized the way we communicated and celebrate with friends and family, regardless of where they are in the world.
 Wrapp is first to make it just as easy and fun to send gifts of real value to your friends and family, as it is to say Hi, Thank You, or Happy Birthday on their wall.

 You just secured $5.5 million in a Series A round led by Atomico and stated that the funds will be used partly for international expansion.
 Could you give us a brief overview of your roadmap for the next 12 months?

 Where would you like to see the Wrapp application and the Wrapp brand in three years?

-Hjalmar Winbladh: From everyday Thank You’s to once-a-year events like Happy Birthdays, Christmas, etc. – we want to be the global standard for gift giving in our mobile, digital world.
+From everyday ‘Thank You’s’ to once-a-year events like ‘Happy Birthday’, ‘Merry Christmas’, etc., we want to be the global standard for gift giving in our mobile, digital world.

-For me, it always starts with the people, so you have to tap your network and pull the best and brightest.
+For me, it always starts with the people, so you have to tap into your network and pull the best and brightest.
 If you can put together the right team, with the right skills, thinking and work ethic, anything is possible.
 After that it’s product – and today, for me, to be fun and challenging it has to be mobile, social and global.
 Then, quite honestly, the hard work starts: crafting a business model that makes money from the get-go, securing the strategic partners you need to turbo-charge your offering.
 And last, but in no-way least of all, tuning, evolving, re-inventing that offer to make sure it is constantly delighting your customers so they tell all their friends how great it is.

 How many people are currently working for Wrapp and how do you support the corporate culture?

 So far, so good.
 We started testing our service mid-September and in less than 90 days our retail partners were able to reach over a half of all Facebook users in Sweden.
-During that same time our retail partner network has more than trippled from the charter eight to nearly 25, and more cool brands are joining every day.
+During that same time our retail partner network has more than tripled from the charter eight to nearly 25, and more cool brands are joining every day.
 And that means our users, which have been growing strong, now have more choices than ever of real gifts to give their Facebook friends and family.
 In terms of marketing, our efforts are purely social, as they should be, since we’re a social gifting service that makes giving gifts of real value as easy as writing Thank You or Happy Birthday on your friends’ walls.